Azure/maximo/README.md

 oc get svc -n cp4d | grep db2u-engn
 ```

-Your URL shuld be formed like this: `jdbc:db2://hostname:50001/BLUDB;sslConnection=true;`.
+Your URL shuld be formed like this: `jdbc:db2://hostname:50001/BLUDB:sslConnection=true;`.

 Your hostname is in the list of services above.
 For example c-db2wh-1634180797242781-db2u-engn-svc.cp4d.svc ("service name".projectname.svc).
 The port is 50000 for plain or 50001 for SSL, you should use 50001.
-For the connection string to work with Monitor you MUST append `;sslConnection=true;` to the end of the connection string.
+For the connection string to work with Monitor you MUST append `:sslConnection=true;` to the end of the connection string.

 ### Installing Kafka